sigstore/docs/content/en/faq.md

 ### Why does a browser window open for each commit in a rebase?

 For Git, each commit in a rebase is considered a distinct signing operation so by default an ephemeral key is generated for each commit.
-To help, there are a few options to help automating the authentication process:
+There are a few options to help automating the authentication process:

 - Setting the [`connectorID`](/gitsign/usage/#configuration) value can be set to